Chinese Academic: Accept North Korea as a Nuclear Power

 At present, China’s core interests lie not only in developing the economy but also in reunifying the Chinese nation.
 The main task now is “opposing Taiwan independence” With the final goal of realizing the state’s reunification.
 In this respect, the DPRK at least puts in check the tens of thousands of US troops in South Korea, thus helping to reduce the US military pressure on the course of reunification and “opposing Taiwan independence.”
 To a certain extent, the DPRK helps China divide the military threat of the US military forces in the Asia-Pacific region.
 As an ally, the DPRK also helps our country defend the main gate of China’s Northeast regions.
 As the DPRK believes that it contributes to China’s national security, it is therefore impossible for China to abandon the DPRK and it is absolutely impossible for China to adopt comprehensive sanctions against it if the DPRK conducted nuclear tests.

 China’s malicious double-dealing through years of six-party talks has made this clear to anyone not under ChiCom influence, a definition that probably excludes much of our neutered State Department and our lame-duck Administration.
-China has paid lip service to the concept of a nuclear-free North Korea while Chris Hill has been performing his own kind of lip service on the Chinese.
-China’s actions are what speak with clarity, and those actions have kept Kim Jong Il firmly on his throne and preemptively undermined U.N.
-Sanctions that might have helped deter the North Korean nuclear test:
+China has paid lip service to the concept of a nuclear-free North Korea, but China’s actions are what speak with clarity, and those actions have kept Kim Jong Il firmly on his throne and preemptively undermined U.N. sanctions that might have helped deter the North Korean nuclear test:

 Once the DPRK carries out a nuclear test, our country only needs to symbolically take part in the sanctions (including import restrictions on its nuclear technology) that the international community will surely impose on the DPRK.
 But China should block economic sanctions.
 In the choice between limited sanctions that demonstrate our country is a responsible power and harsh sanctions that forces the DPRK to go to extremes or bring about “regime change,” China can only afford to take the lesser evil approach.